Harshvacharya/maze-generator/README.md

 ## License

-This project is licensed under the MIT License, which allows for unrestricted use, modification, and distribution.
+This project is licensed under the [MIT License](LICENSE), allowing unrestricted use, modification, and distribution.